Dominique Hourani

-Dominique Hourani (دومينيك حوراني; born 7 August 1985) is a Lebanese recording artist, actress, beauty queen, and former model.
+Dominique Hourani (دومينيك حوراني; born 7 August 1985) is a Lebanese recording artist, actress, designer and former model.

 Personal life

-In 2007, Hourani married her second husband, an Iranian-Dutch businessman named Alireza Almass Nokiani.
-Together they have a daughter, Delara Sue Almassi (born in 2009).
-The couple have been officially separated since 2012.
-She currently lives in the UAE.
+In November 2007, Hourani married Austrian-Iranian businessman, Alireza Noukiani, they were married until 2014.
+Together they have a daughter, Delara Sue (born in 2008).
+She currently lives in Egypt and Lebanon.

 Modeling

 She won a competition with contestants from over 80 countries and was awarded the Miss Intercontinental 2003 title.

 Acting

 Hourani first appeared on the television series, Oyoun Kha'ena (The eyes of the deceiver), alongside famous TV presenter, Tony Khalife.
 The series was broadcast in Lebanon and the Arab world on LBC.

 In 2009, Hourani decided to go with her first movie El Beeh Romancy, along with Mohamed Adel Emam, Hasan Housni, Lebleba, Mena Arafa and Saad El Soghaier.

 Singing

 Hourani traveled to America and sang at an Arab American festival concert with more than 300,000 people attending.